 Welcome to My Personal Website

-I’m Habib Zreik — a mechanical and mechatronics engineer who loves building, coding, and figuring out how complex systems fit together.
-What really excites me is seeing the bigger picture, connecting ideas across fields, and collaborating with people from all kinds of backgrounds to create solutions that are both practical and innovative.
-Beyond engineering, I’ve always been drawn to community, culture, and volunteering — the human side of knowledge that keeps ideas alive and shared.
+I’m Habib Zreik — a mechanical engineer specializing in mechatronics.
+I’m into building, coding, and figuring out how complex systems fit together.
+Beyond engineering, I’ve always been drawn to community, culture, and volunteering.

 - ⏳ M.Sc. in Mechanical Engineering (specialization in Mechatronics) — University of Duisburg-Essen, 2023 – present (thesis in progress)